 The longitudinal dynamics is investigated below by the dynamic structure factor.
-In total there exist nine longitudinal correlation functions.
-They all contain the same physical information and we will, as is custom, study the dynamic structure factor, that is the density-density autocorrelation function.
-Data in MD units for the isomorph, isotherm, and isochore can be seen in Fig. 12, Fig. 13, and Fig. 14, respectively.
-The six panels each show $S(k, \omega)$ at approximately the same length scale for each of the six state points, starting with the longest length scale $(k \sim 0.3)$ in the upper left corner and ending with the shortest $(k \sim 16)$ in the lower right corner.
-The six length scales shown here represent the way $S(k, \omega)$ changes qualitatively with decreasing length.
+Note that, while other correlation functions can be studied, this contains all relevant information of the physical processes under interest.
+Data in MD units for the isomorph, isotherm and isochore can be seen in Fig. 12, Fig. 13, and Fig. 14, respectively.
+The six panels each show $S(k,\omega)$ at approximately the same length scale for each of the six state points, starting with the longest length scale ($k \sim 0.3$) in the upper left corner and ending with the shortest $(k \sim 16)$ in the lower right corner.
+The six length scales shown here are sought to represent the way $S(k,\omega)$ changes qualitatively with decreasing length.
 Notice the change of scale on the vertical axes.
 The Rayleigh peak at the origin corresponds to the thermal diffusion process and the Brillouin peak (second peak) to the adiabatic propagating sound wave.
-As we go to shorter length scales (higher k), the Brillouin peak attenuates and broadens and, when reaching the interparticle distance at around $k \sim 2\pi$ , the peak seems to vanish or be completely absorbed in the Rayleigh peak.
-This well-known
+As we go to shorter length scales (higher k), the Brillouin peak attenuates and broadens, and when reaching the interparticle distance at around $k \sim 2\pi$, the peak seems to vanish or be completely absorbed in the Rayleigh peak.
+This feature is consistent across the isomorph, isotherm, and isochore.